35 Octopus Quotes Talking To Intelligence and Ocean Lives (2025)

 "When the narrator feels like an octopus, when he says his limbs are starting to multiply, he means he has inklings of orders of perception beyond his individual body."

-Not all blood is the color red; sometimes blood is blue, like in octopuses.
+Not all blood is red; sometimes, it is blue, like in octopuses.
 Iron makes the blood red, but the octopus's blue blood contains copper instead.
 This royal feature allows them to survive extreme temperatures.
-They are also kings and queens in maintaining their population on an upward trajectory.
+They are also kings and queens who maintain their population on an upward trajectory.

-As you read the remaining octopus quotes, let us remember to contribute to the conservation of all endangered animals.
+As you read the remaining octopus quotes, let us remember to contribute to the conservation of all endangered members of the animal kingdom.
+As human beings, we still have much more to do to protect the other creatures we share our planet with.

 "But to ask pity of our body is like discoursing in front of an octopus, for which our words can have no more meaning than the sound of the tides, and with which we should be appalled to find ourselves condemned to live."